InsideAgent/InsideAgentBot/README.md

 On startup of the bot, you will want to use `!registerguild` to make sure your guild is indexed in our databases!
 If your server supports private threads also be sure to use `!setticketchannel` in the channel of your choice for tickets to be created.

 #### Current Command List for AudioPlayer:
+_(Note Current commands with '-' are deprecated and should use slash commands instead)_
 - `-play` - Add a link to most streaming platforms, or use its name to search!
 - `-skip` - Skips the current song!
 - `-volume` - a number 1-100 to adjust volume!